 Zumbi dos Palmares

-The bronze statue made by artist MĂĄrcia Magno pays tribute to Zumbi, the last of the leaders of the largest quilombo in Brazil during the colonial period, the Quilombo dos Palmares.
+The bronze statue, made by artist Márcia Magno, pays tribute to Zumbi.
+He was the last leader of the largest quilombo in Brazil during the colonial period, the Quilombo dos Palmares.

 Jorge Amado and Zélia Gattai